iogrids/Tutorials-Guides/using-cherrypy-react-axios-cors-post-request.md

+# Cherrypy, REACT, CORS, AXIOS example

-# In this example we will create a FORM in REACT and when user submits the FORM, the details are sent to the cherrypy server.
+In this example we will create a FORM in REACT and when user submits the FORM, the details are sent to the cherrypy server.

 From REACT to call the cherrpy server we will use axios in react

-We will also understand how CORS works in cherrypy
+We will also understand how CORS works in cherrypy.
+CORS allows us to access Cherrypy in REACT

 ```react